Non-Compliance and the Risks associated with it

 All You Need To Know About Secretarial Compliance Software

-Since 1991, India follows the policy of LPG- Liberalisation, Privatisation and Globalisation.
+Since 1991, India has followed the policy of LPG- Liberalisation, Privatisation, and Globalisation.
 These are three important reasons for the evolution of the Legal regime in the task of regulating businesses.
 India had to do so for various reasons, namely:-

 • Now that the entry and exit barriers were removed for most of the businesses, a need was felt for some laws to regulate the functioning of these businesses to safeguard the consumers.

-• With Globalisation, there was an increase in exports and imports, trade activity, flow of Foreign Investment in the country, etc. To ensure that our own country’s economy does not get crushed with the competition faced from the entry of new firms, a proper Legal system had to be put to use.
+• With Globalisation, there was an increase in exports and imports, trade activity, flow of Foreign Investment in the country, etc. To ensure that our own country’s economy does not get crushed by the competition faced by the entry of new firms, a proper Legal system had to be put to use.

 Some of the laws and legislations that came up are: